cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 provides NERC region specific emission factors annual for CO2e.
 We decided to use the NERC region emission factors rather than the more granular eGRID subregion or state emissions factors because we feel that it better represents the energy consumed by data centers, rather than the energy produced in a given state/subregion which those metrics would more adequately reflect.
-Outside the US, we either use carbonfootprint.com’s [country specific grid emissions factors report](https://www.carbonfootprint.com/), or for most regions in Europe the [EEA's country level emissions factors](https://www.eea.europa.eu/data-and-maps/daviz/co2-emission-intensity-6).
+Outside the US, we generally use carbonfootprint.com’s [country specific grid emissions factors report](https://www.carbonfootprint.com/).
+For most of Europe, however, we use [EEA emissions factors](https://www.eea.europa.eu/data-and-maps/daviz/co2-emission-intensity-6).
-In the case of Singapore, we get the data from the [Energy Market Authority’s electricity grid emissions factors](https://www.ema.gov.sg/singapore-energy-statistics/Ch02/index2), and for Taiwan we got it from this [energypedia.info](https://energypedia.info/wiki/Energy_Transition_in_Taiwan#cite_note-19) as neither are included in the carbonfootprint.com's report.
-You can see the full list of emissions factors in Appendix II below.
+In the case of Singapore, we get the data from the [Energy Market Authority’s electricity grid emissions factors](https://www.ema.gov.sg/statistic.aspx?sta_sid=20140729MPY03nTHx2a1), and for Taiwan we got it from [energypedia](https://energypedia.info/wiki/Energy_Transition_in_Taiwan#cite_ref-20) as neither are included in the carbonfootprint.com report.
+You can see the full list of emissions factors in Appendix IV below.

 We understand this is a rough estimated conversion as these are only averages over a given year that is pre-2020, and they also don’t take into account time of day.
 We welcome improvements to this, for example [electrictyMap API](https://api.electricitymap.org/) provides hourly historical and forecasted electricity emissions data for a fee.

+### Appendix I: Energy Coefficients:
+#### AWS
+* Minimum Watts (0% Cpu Utilization): 0.59
+* Maximum Watts (0% Cpu Utilization): 3.5
+* Average CPU Utilization for hyperscale data centers: 50%
+* HDD Storage Watt Hours / Terabyte: 0.65
+* SSD Storage Watt Hours / Terabyte: 1.2
+* Networking Kilowatt Hours / Gigabyte: 0.001
+* Average PUE: 1.2

+#### GCP
+* Minimum Watts (0% Cpu Utilization): 0.58
+* Maximum Watts (0% Cpu Utilization): 3.54
+* Average CPU Utilization for hyperscale data centers: 50%
+* HDD Storage Watt Hours / Terabyte: 0.65
+* SSD Storage Watt Hours / Terabyte: 1.2
+* Networking Kilowatt Hours / Gigabyte: 0.001
+* Average PUE: 1.1

-### Appendix I: AWS & GCP processor list:
+### Appendix II: AWS & GCP processor list:
 #### AWS processor list
 * Intel Xeon:  https://aws.amazon.com/intel/
 * Intel Xeon® E5-2676 Processors